-This presentation will assist parents in understanding the referral process for requesting an evaluation if there are concerns about a child’s progress in school, how an evaluation is conducted, what “Response to Intervention” means and how an eligibility determination for special education services is made.
+This presentation will assist parents in understanding the process which is used to address concerns about a child’s progress in school and determine if the student requires special education services.
+This includes how a referral can be made, how an evaluation is conducted and how eligibility for special education services is determined.

 Understanding Your Child’s Individualized Education Program (IEP)

 This presentation will provide a review of the language and type of information that goes in each section of an Individualized Education Program (IEP); who contributes information; how progress is monitored and how a student’s needs of concern to a parent, are considered throughout the process.
 A tool that can be used to include the student’s voice during the development of the IEP is also highlighted.

 Least Restrictive Environment (LRE) – Exploring How Educational Placement is Determined

 This presentation will support parents in understanding the educational placement determination of the CSE, and how they can effectively participate in that process.
 Participants will be introduced to the New York State regulations and policies concerning least restrictive environment (LRE) for students with Individualized Education Programs (IEPs).

 Understanding Services Provided through a Section 504 Plan

 This presentation will provide parents with a better understanding of the laws that affect students with disabilities and how services and supports can be provided to ensure students are participating fully in the programs and services offered in the general education curriculum.
 Differences between a Section 504 Accommodation Plan and an Individualized Education Program (IEP) will be reviewed.

 Parents as Partners: Effective Communication within Special Education